Authorization of developers working on a Kubernetes cluster

 So in my opinion it's better to use only Common Name (CN) during the CSR:

-openssl req -new -key nicola.key -out nicola.csr -subj "/CN=nbenaglia@sorint.it"
+`openssl req -new -key nicola.key -out nicola.csr -subj "/CN=nbenaglia@sorint.it"`

 and manage roles using Kubernetes' RoleBindings and ClusterRoleBindings.

-The described flow can be further simplified by using the Kubernetes' CertificateSigningRequest
+The described flow can be further simplified by using the Kubernetes' `CertificateSigningRequest` object.
+We'll see that in another post.

 Simplicity is a better approach.